dkfurrow/eia-retail-analysis/Price_of_Power_1.md

     print('Unique Dereg Entities: {0:,}'.format(len(deregs[deregs['Year'] == 2019]['Entity'].unique())))
     print(deregs.pivot_table(values='Entity', columns='Year', aggfunc='count').to_markdown())

-The 'Traditional Utilities' group is of course more stable over time, but they have little in common, other than they serve customers in the 270K square mile state.
+The 'Traditional Utilities' group is of course more stable over time, but they have little in common, other than they serve customers in this 270K square mile state.
 They span multiple ownership types, all three North American interconnects, multiple climates, and types/levels of asset ownership.
 In 2019, there were 139 such entities, in the following categories:

 | Type             |   Ownership |
 |:-----------------|------------:|